 Sankaty Head Lighthouse is a beloved Nantucket icon.
-Thanks to the generosity of our donors, the care of the ’Sconset Trust board of trustees, and the dedication of volunteers, government officials, and island businesses, the 7-acre site is here for the pleasure of everyone.
+Thanks to the generosity of our donors, the care of the ’Sconset Trust Board of Directors, and the dedication of volunteers, government officials, and island businesses, the 7-acre site is here for the pleasure of everyone.
 The ’Sconset Trust maintains the lighthouse and occasionally opens it to the public.

 Open Day Schedule